How to make the most out of startup investment by Nordic Angel Program?

-1. Why did your company apply for Nordic Angel Program
+1. Why did your company apply for the Nordic Angel Program?

 I really liked the idea of a funding program without pitching.
 We were a team of product designers and developers.
 We’re good at that.
 We can build great products.
 We are not interested in spending a lot of time practising pitching skills.
 Why would we?
 After all, it has very little to do with our core skills, or what our customers value.
 When I heard about the NAP funding program, I thought it’s a great idea.

-2. What has been the biggest upside about the investment you got?
+2. What has been the biggest upside of the investment you got?

 The biggest benefit of the investment was that finally we were able to grow the team, and that I don’t have to be worrying all the time about financials.
 Things are progressing at a much faster pace now as we get to focus on creating value for our customers.
 It also sent a positive signal to potential partners and employees – people started to take us more seriously.
 The number and the quality of job applications we receive went up.